Green-Software-Foundation/patterns/docs/catalog/cloud/use-serverless.md

 ## Considerations

-- Using serverless cloud services can lead involve a complete reevaluation of the architecture of the application, which might not be feasible.
-Evaluate the benefits beforehand
+- Evaluate and consider what workloads can be moved to serverless.
+Using serverless patterns can involve a complete redesign of the application architecture.
+- Consider if your application can afford a cold start during serverless resource initialization.

 ## References